-When the Intervention Focuses on Behavior:
+When the Intervention Focuses on Behavior/Social Emotional Learning:

-When the intervention is needed to address behavior concerns, a simple or complete Functional Behavior Assessment (FBA) must be completed prior to designing the Tier II intervention.
+When the intervention is needed to address behavior/social emotional concerns, a simple Functional Behavior Assessment (FBA) must be completed prior to designing the Tier II intervention.
 The results of the simple FBA must be included in the documentation for Tier II.
 The Tier II Behavior Plan, also known as a Behavior Intervention Plan (BIP), must be based on the information obtained in the FBA.
 If intervention increases to Tier III support, a complete FBA is required.